arinamirzakhani/101418340_COMP3123-exec05/Readme.md

 - How would you implement error handling in the Express routes to ensure that any issues (such as file not found or server errors) are appropriately handled?
 Provide an example.

+Let routes do their thing, and if something breaks, pass the problem to one place.
+In a route, wrap risky code in try/catch and call next(err).
+At the end, add a 404 handler for unknown paths and a single error middleware (err, req, res, next) that logs the issue and returns a clean message like Server Error.
+One funnel, consistent responses, easier debugging.

 ---

 #### Section C: Bonus

 **7. Dynamic Port Binding in Express.js**

-- Explain how the `app.listen(process.env.port || 8081)` line works and why it's useful in production environments:In Express, you handle errors with a final middleware that has four parameters (err, req, res, next).
-Inside routes, call next(err) (or throw) and the centralized handler sends a consistent response.
+- Explain how the `app.listen(process.env.port || 8081)` line works and why it's useful in production environments: app.listen(process.env.PORT || 8081) means: use the port the hosting platform gives you, or use 8081 on your laptop.
+That makes your app run anywhere without code changes.
+(Use uppercase PORT.)

 ---
 # Submission Guideline